fepu08/dockerized-node-express-typescript-app-template/README.md

 - Bind-mount package.json.
 This allows adding packages in realtime without rebuilding images. e.g.
   - `docker-compose exec backend npm install --save <package name>` (doesn't work on all systems)
-  - `docker-compose exec backend bash` & `npm install --save <package name>` After installing the package, you may change some files to invoke a nodemon restart
+  - `docker-compose exec backend bash` & `npm install --save <package name>`

+After installing the package, you may change some files to invoke a nodemon restart.

+Moreover after `docker-compose down` you should use `npm i` or start with `docker-compose up --build` next time.